MDAnalysis/pytng/docs/index.rst

    with pytng.TNGFileIterator("traj.tng", 'r') as tng:

       # make a numpy array to hold the data using helper function
+      # this array will then be updated in-place

       positions = tng.make_ndarray_for_block_from_name("TNG_TRAJ_POSITIONS")

+      # the TNG API uses regular strides for data deposition, here we stride
-      # stride over the whole trajectory for the frames that have data
+      # over the whole trajectory for the frames that have position data
+      # where len(tng) is the total number of steps in the file.

       for ts in range(0, len(tng), tng.block_strides["TNG_TRAJ_POSITIONS"]):
-         # read the integrator timestep
+         # read the integrator timestep, modifying the current_integrator_step
          tng.read_step(ts)
-         # get the data from the requested block by supplying NumPy array
+         # get the data from the requested block by supplying NumPy array which
+         # is updated in-place
          tng.current_integrator_step.get_pos(positions)